 You’re set on making your grandma’s sausage stuffing, green bean casserole, biscuits and your famous cranberry sauce.
-But the meal is incomplete without the beloved turkey.
+As tasty as they are, the meal would just feel incomplete without the beloved turkey.
 With so many on the market, how can you decide which bird is right for you?
 We’ll answer some of your biggest questions (fresh or frozen? brand name or generic?) and provide our picks for the best turkeys to buy for Thanksgiving, whether you’re looking for an impressive heritage bird or the notorious turducken.

 The Best Turkeys to Order Online, at a Glance